 For every year an applicant is on the Housing Register, their points will increase.
-Where an application is from Members of the Armed Forces, periods of registration on housing registers in other parts of the UK can also be included where these have been continuous and can be evidenced.
+Where an application is from 'Service people' or relevant family members (see Appendix 4), periods of registration on housing registers in other parts of the UK can also be included where these have had breaks of less than six months and can be evidenced.